Myrna Fahey

 Myrna Fahey (March 12, 1933 – May 6, 1973) was an American actress known for her role as Maria Crespo in Walt Disney's Zorro and as Madeline Usher in The Fall of the House of Usher.

-She appeared in episodes of 37 television series from the 1950s into the 1970s, including Bonanza, Wagon Train, The Time Tunnel with Robert Colbert, Maverick with James Garner, 77 Sunset Strip with Efrem Zimbalist Jr., Laramie, Gunsmoke with James Arness, The Adventures of Superman with George Reeves, Kraft Suspense Theatre, Daniel Boone with Fess Parker, Perry Mason with Raymond Burr, and Batman with Adam West and Burt Ward.
+She appeared in episodes of 37 television series from the 1950s into the 1970s, including Bonanza, Wagon Train, The Time Tunnel, Maverick, 77 Sunset Strip, Laramie, Gunsmoke, The Adventures of Superman, Kraft Suspense Theatre, Daniel Boone, Perry Mason, and Batman.

 Early years

 Myrna Elisabeth Fahey was born in Carmel, Maine, near Bangor, the youngest of three children for Francis Edward Fahey and Olivia Newcomb.
 She attended Carmel Grammar School until age six, along with her older brothers.
 By early 1940 the family had moved to Southwest Harbor, where her father took a job at the Manset Boat Yard.

-As a youngster she was active in the Girl Scouts, swimming, acrobatics, and took dancing lessons.
+As a youngster, Myrna was active in the Girl Scouts, swimming, and acrobatics, and took dancing lessons.
 Fahey did her secondary education at Pemetic High School in Southwest Harbor, where she performed in musicals, plays, and took part in public speaking events.
 Despite her short stature, she was athletic, outscoring all other girls in her school to win a state-level Girls Athletic Association award.
-She took part in her school's wilderness exploring club, was a cheerleader for four years, and captain of the girl's undefeated varsity basketball team.
+Fahey took part in her school's wilderness exploring club, was a cheerleader for four years, and captain of the girls' undefeated varsity basketball team.

 Drama school and beauty pageants

-She graduated from high school in June 1951 and worked briefly at a retail job in Bangor.
-The following October she enrolled at the Pasadena Playhouse Unable to find acting work after her drama school stint, she returned to Maine in late spring 1952.
+Fahey graduated from high school in June 1951 and worked briefly at a retail job in Bangor.
+The following October, she enrolled at the Pasadena Playhouse Unable to find acting work after her drama school stint, Fahey returned to Maine in late spring 1952.
 Having been chosen Miss Mount Desert Island 1950 and Miss Poultry Queen of Hancock County 1951 while in high school, she decided to enter the Miss Maine pageant.
-At the state fair in August 1952, representing Bangor, she came in first runner-up to winner Norma Lee Collins.
+At the state fair in August 1952, representing Bangor, Fahey came in first runner-up to winner Norma Lee Collins.
 Fahey immediately entered another beauty pageant the following month, winning the Miss Maine Cosmetology 1952 title.